Grandview Homes Reviews

 Purchase criteria: Almost any property is eligible, including short sales, tenant-occupied rentals, distressed homes, and some commercial properties.
 Will not purchase mobile homes.

-See how We Buy Ugly Houses / HomeVestors works
+Read our full We Buy Ugly Houses / HomeVestors review.

 » MORE: Want to find more cash buyers near you?
 Check out our guide to the best companies that buy houses for cash.